mersenne1729/know-your-area-api/README.md

 ## Technical

 The app is built with HTML, CSS, JavaScript and jQuery, and makes use of three JSON calls to the *YouTube*, *Wikipedia* and *Google Maps* Open Platform APIs to return the data.
 All data is held in memory during the user's session.
 It has been built to be fully responsive across mobile, tablet and desktop screen resolutions.

-## Development Roadmap

-This is v1.0 of the app, future enhancements are expected to include:
-* Extending the app functionality to return other relevant information such as social media feeds, local news and restaurants regarding an area.
-* A higher degree of data sanitisation so that the searches return more accurate information.
-* Redesigning the user interface to improve user experience.